-A much longer trail, but also a much more accessible one, this 14.8km trail has a 55 meter elevation gain, and is fully paved all the way.
+A much longer running route, but also a much more accessible one, this 14.8km trail has a 55-meter elevation gain and is fully paved all the way.

 Making it perfect for families and those with accessibility issues, or those who require the use of a wheelchair or mobility equipment.